 Cheat your way to a year-round summer glow with tan drops.

-Alright, hands up if you were expecting that after this many months of make-up free days you’d have the skin of a toddler.
+Hands up if you were expecting that after a pandemic’s worth of make-up free days you’d have the skin of a toddler.
 I’ve been diligent with my skincare, but my skin doesn’t care.

 Tan drops felt like a bit too much faff pre-pandemic, as if I had anywhere to be, I’d wear make-up.
 Tan drops, I thought, were for the already toddler-skinned among us, those who can wear the sheer, translucent Glossier Skin Tint as a foundation, those looking for a sheer glow who didn’t need to cheat their way to it with enough make-up to get a Kardashian ready for the Met Gala.

-Well look, I’ll have to admit I was wrong now and shouldn’t have been saving tanning drops recommendations for boys and the baby-faced among us.
+Well look, I’ll have to admit I was wrong now and shouldn’t have been saving tanning drops recommendations for boys and the baby-faced.
 I’ve been working my way through my stash of facial tan drops and found the same mood-boosting, pick-me-up, self-confidence hit that I used to get from a spray tan.
+Here’s the best of the bunch.

-The newest launch of the bunch comes from Irish cult skincare brand Pestle & Mortar.
-Their new Glow Drops, €38, bring the same level of efficacy and effortless, less-is-more approach to beauty the brand is known for.
-Enriched with hyaluronic acid, which Pestle & Mortar is famous for, the new Glow Drops are especially good because they don’t cause any pesky dry patches or breakouts on the skin.
+From Irish cult skincare brand Pestle & Mortar, Glow Drops, €38, bring the same level of efficacy and effortless, less-is-more approach to beauty the brand is known for.
+Enriched with hyaluronic acid, which Pestle & Mortar is famous for, Glow Drops are especially good because they don’t cause any pesky dry patches or breakouts on the skin.
 “They’re customisable tanning drops that you use at night time,” founder Sonia Deasy says over Zoom.
 “Pop in as many from two to eight drops into your moisturiser depending on what level of glow or how dark you wish to go.
 Sometimes DHA, the tanning ingredient, can be drying to your skin and it’s going to break you out, but because Glow Drops is formulated with hyaluronic acid, this negates that, so you’re not going to end up with those dry patches on your skin.
 We are only using the best ingredients for your skin.”

 Avoid the hairline and the eyebrows unless you’d like your face to be tinged with a ring of orange and, for God’s sake, don’t forget to wash your hands afterwards unless you’d like three days of orange palms.